Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/install-tactic-general.md

 ## Install Database

-TACTIC stores all metadata in a database, and supports a variety of database types.
+TACTIC stores all metadata in a database, and supports a variety of database types, including:

+- PostgreSQL
+- MySQL
+- SQLServer
+- SQLite

 The recommended database is PostgreSQL - an industrial strength, hugely scalable database that has proven itself in thousands of industries around the world.
+This document uses PostgreSQL, although other database types will be available in the Install TACTIC Application section.
+If you do not see your desired database type listed there, inquire on the community forum.

-We currently recommend 9.6 and upwards for ease of installation.
+We currently recommend PostgreSQL 9.6 and upwards for ease of installation.
 Go to the <a href="http://www.postgresql.org" target="_blank">PostgreSQL website</a> for more information.

-1.  yum install postgresql postgresql-server postgresql-contrib postgresql-devel
+1. Install PostgreSQL

-2. Edit the file */var/lib/pgsql/data/pg_hba.conf*.
+2. Edit the file,

+        /var/lib/pgsql/data/pg_hba.conf

     This file determines all of the user permissions for PostgreSQL.
     To begin with, turn on all of the permissions contained in this file.
     This is a temporary measure that will greatly simplify the installation process.
     You may lock down these permissions at a later date.
     Please consult the PostgreSQL documentation on how to do this.
-TACTIC ships with a sample "pg_hba.conf" file (located in $TACTIC_unzipped_package/src/install/postgresql/pg_hba.conf).
+    TACTIC ships with a sample "pg_hba.conf" file, located in,

+        $TACTIC_unzipped_package/src/install/postgresql/pg_hba.conf

     This file has an open security setting for ease of installation.
 It’s best to back up your current pg\_hba.conf file before copying over with the file provided by TACTIC.

 3. Restart the PostgreSQL Service